learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 ## The `useNavigate` Hook

 To enable programmatic navigation, we can use another custom hook from React
 Router: the `useNavigate` hook.
-Using it in our application is pretty straightforward:
+Using it in our application is pretty

-- First, we import it into the component in which we want to use it;
+straightforward:

-in this case, we'll be
+- First, we import it into the component in which we want to use it; in this case, we'll be importing into our `App` component: `import { useNavigate } from "react-router-dom";`.

-importing into our `App` component.
+- Next, we need to invoke our `useNavigate` hook within our component and save the returned function in a variable.
+Let's call that variable `navigate` for

-- Next, we need to invoke our `useNavigate` hook and save the returned function in a variable.
-Let's call that variable `navigate` for simplicity: `const navigate = useNavigate()`.
+simplicity: `const navigate = useNavigate()`.

 - Then, whenever we want to use programmatic navigation, we'll simply pass the route we want to navigate our user to as an argument to the `navigate` function: